Enekbatus cryptandroides

 Enekbatus cryptandroides is a shrub endemic to Western Australia.

-The dense shrub typically grows to a height of 0.7 m and blooms between September and October producing pink-white flowers.
-The species shares features with Enekbatus clavifolius, both of which have to have ten stamens that are oppositely arranged to the sepals and petals.
+The dense shrub typically grows to a height of 0.7 m and blooms between September and October, producing pink-white flowers.
+The species shares features with Enekbatus clavifolius, both of which have ten stamens that are oppositely arranged to the sepals and petals.
 They also have tuberculate and usually often fruit containing many smooth seeds partly covered by an adherent scurfy layer.

 It is found in the Mid West and Goldfields regions of Western Australia between Wiluna and east of Kalgoorlie where it grows in sandy-clay soils.